-The idea feels nice to the ego, but it is bullshit.
+The idea of “one person prevailing against the world” feels nice to the ego but, it is bullshit.

 None of us do it solo.

-The amount of work to be done is too great for one person.
-Ask any successful company in the world about the goals they are trying to accomplish, and they could give you a task list of seemingly infinite length.
+Ask any successful company in the world about the goals they are trying to accomplish, and they’ll give you a task list of seemingly infinite length.

 We are the same.